krishamaze/master-mind-ai/docs/render-deployment.md

 2. **Create a new Web Service** and select "Deploy from a Git repository".
 3. **Specify the root directory** containing the `Dockerfile` and `render.yaml`.
 4. **Set the Build Command** to `./render-build.sh` and the Start Command to `./render-start.sh`.
+   The build script only collects static files because dependencies are baked into the Docker image.
 5. **Add a Pre-deploy Command** of `./render-predeploy.sh` to run migrations before each deploy.
 6. **Configure environment variables** as described in `.env.render.example` using the Render dashboard.
 Render will inject `DATABASE_URL` automatically.
 7. **Trigger the first deploy**.
 Render will build the image, run migrations, and start the service.